galaxyproject/tools-iuc/tools/picrust/README.md

 The most important steps are that you need to go to the Galaxy IUC tool shed and install the 4 wrapper scripts there along with PICRUSt itself.
 If you install PICRUSt through this interface the precalculated files will not also be installed, you will need to download them separately (see below).

-Once these scripts are installed you'll need to add this section to *galaxy/config/tool_data_conf.xml* (or create the file if it doesn't already exist):
+Once these scripts are installed sections like the one below should be added to *galaxy/config/shed_tool_data_table_conf.xml* automatically.
+They will point to different *picrust_precalculated.loc* files; you only need to edit one of them since all of these files will be checked.

 ```
 <tables>